 My research involves developing interactive computer programs that simulate separations processes encountered in biochemistry and proteomics.
 To date we have developed simulations of ion exchange chromatography, one dimensional electrophoresis and two dimensional electrophoresis.

 BASIL is an acronym for Biochemistry Authentic Scientific Inquiry Lab.
 In the BASIL curriculum, our aim is to get students to transition from thinking like students to thinking like scientists.
-Students will analyze proteins with known structure but unknown function using computational analyses and wet-lab techniques.
-BASIL is designed for undergraduate biochemistry lab courses, but can be adapted to first year (or even high school) settings, as well as upper-level undergraduate or graduate coursework.
+Students will analyze proteins with known structures but unknown functions using computational analyses and wet-lab techniques.
+BASIL is designed for undergraduate biochemistry lab courses but can be adapted to first-year (or even high school) settings, as well as upper-level undergraduate or graduate coursework.
 It is targeted to students in biology, biochemistry, chemistry, or related majors.

 All scientists need to learn computer scripting/coding skills to remain competitive.
 Most undergraduate programs do not include coding skills in coursework for biology or chemistry majors, yet we hear of a need for basic coding skills from graduates who enter industry and those who go on to graduate school.
 During the spring of 2021, I worked with Jessica Nash at the Molecular Sciences Software Institute (MolSSI) to develop a Python scripting workshop.
 My goal is to introduce scientists from all professional levels (undergraduate, graduate, post-doc, faculty member, industrial scientist) to the use of Python programming in Jupyter notebooks, thereby enabling them to start taking advantage of computational power and flexibility that far exceeds data analysis and display tools found in Microsoft Excel and Apple Numbers.